Machines make our lives easier, but only if they’re working. And that’s where you come in.

 Gain the hands-on experience needed to succeed in your career alongside industry-trained instructors.
-And do it all on modern equipment you’ll find in the workplace (our labs are super cool!).
+And do it all in our amazing labs using modern equipment that you`ll find in the workplace.

-Industrial mechanics (millwrights) are in-demand in manufacturing plants, with utilities, and other industrial organizations maintaining, repairing, and installing equipment.
+Industrial mechanics (millwrights) are in-demand in manufacturing plants, with utilities, and other industrial organizations that maintain, repair, and install equipment.

-If you love to keep things running smoothly, you’ll find it at Sault College.
+If you love to keep things running smoothly, you`ll find it here at Sault College.

 Requirements & Program Information